+First get your body in position with feet shoulder width apart.
 You start with your hands on your thighs and do not remove your hands from your legs for the duration of this dynamic stretch.

 First, focus on nothing but hip hinging.
 Slide your hands down from the hips to the knees only.
 Do not bend your knees.

 If you performed the stretches mentioned above, you’ll notice that the hip hinge feels really easy now.

 From here, maintain a strong low back and keep the spine in neutral position.
 Let your hands drop straight down by bending nothing but the knees.

 You slide your hands from your knees to your feet via the shins.

 Work on going back up and feeling the first few inches of this.
 It should feel a lot like a leg press.

 Perform 10 mini leg presses.

 Now, put everything together and drive your hips forward as you slide your hands back up your body.

 Perform 10 full bodyweight deadlifts.